Josh-Clemons/weekend-jquery-server-calculator/README.md

 Previous calculations are stored in the history.
 You can click on one to bring it back to the main display.

 Safeguards are in place to verify good data is passed.

+*** I didn't focus a lot on the css, but tried to make sure the functionality I implemented worked properly.
+Let me know if you find anything that breaks! ***